A Maze of Time

 The world thinks that the sword is a curse.

-I visited the breath of life with Shazira and Tzina.
+I visited the Breath of Life with Shazira and Tzina.

 No one knows how, but the breath only gives entry to those in search of peace.